miragejs/ember-cli-mirage/docs/v0.1.x/simulating-cookie-responses.md

 XMLHttpRequest spec explicitly
 [forbids access](http://www.w3.org/TR/XMLHttpRequest/#the-getresponseheader()-method)
 to `Set-Cookie` and `Set-Cookie2` headers.
-As a result Mirage responses cannot set cookies.
+As a result Mirage responses cannot set cookies via headers.

-However you can simulate receiving cookies from an ajax call by setting them in a route function handler as shown here:
+However, you can simulate receiving cookies from an ajax call at the browser level by setting them in a route function handler:

 ```javascript
 this.post('/users/login', function(db, request) {